What is one employee recognition reward that should be avoided in your workplace recognition strategy?

 9. Avoid Company-Branded Rewards

-Companies need to ditch giving company-branded rewards out for recognition.
-These items should certainly be embedded in our employee lifecycle but not as a reward.
+Companies need to ditch giving company-branded rewards for recognition.
+These items should certainly be embedded in our employee lifecycle, but not as a reward.
 Getting a company logo on a mug at 2 years of service is uninspiring.
 Getting a company donation made in my name to the charity of my choice for 2 years of service is personalized to what I care about.

 Kelly Loudermilk, BuildHR, Inc.